Terra-01/terra01-dev/src/content/about.md

   - 'Linux Ricing'
 ---
 Hello!
 Shivam here, A software engineer driven by a passion for building things...
 Whether it's a performant application, a custom mechanical keyboard, or a new world in LEGO.
-This webpage is created by my dev-portfolio-template.
-Feel free to send me a message using the bottom right contact button.
+Explore the different themes using the selector in the bottom-left corner.
+This webpage was built with my project, FolioWeaver.